whiplashomega/elthelas2/elthelasapp/public/static/md/book4/chapter3.md

 ### Transportation

-General Heartbren has rented a helmet of teleportation circle from Margo, and gives the party the sigil sequences for two circles: His own, located in Cur'Estan castle and one in the Temple of Maris in Eisenferd.
-The helmet is usable once per day.
+General Heartbren has commissioned Margo to use Teleportation circle to get the party to Eisenferd.

 ## Eisenferd